avnet-iotconnect/iotc-mchp-wfi32iot-te-demo/README.md

 You will need to copy that value without the colons into the device IoTConnect setup step below.
 * Alternatively you can use an online site like [this one](https://www.samltool.com/fingerprint.php) to extract the fingerprint.
-Though leaking device certificates online would not allow an attacker to mimic your device, other data from the device certificate could potentially be used.
+Though leaking device certificates alone would not allow an attacker to mimic your device, other data from the device certificate could potentially be used.

 ### IoTConnect Device Setup

-* In IoTConnect web UI, create a new device template using Self-Signed authentication with 1.0 device protocol version.
+* In IoTConnect web UI, create a new device template using Self-Signed authentication type with 1.0 device protocol version.
 * Add the following attributes as *NUMBER* values to your template.
   * For WFI32-IoT board's built-in sensors: